-Assets and Mortgages The assets in each Pass-Through Pool may include Freddie Mac
+Assets and Mortgages The assets in each pass-through pool include Freddie Mac PCs, interest rate.

-PCs, GNMA Certificates, Pass-Through Certificates, other securities backed by residential mortgages that we have purchased or other mortgage-related assets, all proceeds of those assets, amounts on deposit in a custodial account of collections from those assets and the right to receive payments pursuant to our guarantee.
-The mortgages underlying the assets (the "Mortgages") may be secured by single-family or multifamily residential properties, and have either a fixed or an adjustable interest ate.
+GNMA Certificates, Pass-Through Certificates, other securities backed by residential mortgages that we have purchased or other mortgage-related assets.
+The mortgages underlying the assets (the "Mortgages") may be secured by single-family or multifamily residential properties, and have either a fixed or an adjustable and interest from their underlying assets.
+They may have either a fixed or an adjustable interest rate, called a class coupon, depending on the underlying Mortgages.